Document ownership and NAIT Retention Policy

 - Submit your official documents to NAIT

 If your transcripts are not in English, you will need to have them translated for assessment.
-NAIT requires a literal, word-for-word translation completed by a certified translator accompanied by official copies of your original language transcripts.
+NAIT requires a literal word-for-word translation of the official documents.
+A certified translator must complete the translation, and all documents need to be accompanied by official copies of the original language transcripts.
 NAIT does not provide translation services on campus.

 In Canada, certified translators must be recognized by one of the following organizations: